Potential

 Such congenital heart defects are commonly treated today by replacing the missing or damaged part with synthetic prosthetic materials.
 Unlike tissue transplanted directly from human donors, such artificial materials are not rejected by the recipient's immune system.
 However, a major drawback of these materials is that grafts need to be replaced regularly as the child grows, and this requires repeated surgery and lifelong medical treatment.

 Previous work on autologous and personalized cellular tissues (tissue grown from the patient’s own body) is the basis for this next-generation tissue engineering technology, and approval for a pilot clinical study has already been granted by the German authority (PEI).
-The aim of the Wyss Zurich project is to bring the LifeMatrix technology into the clinic with a first-in-man clinical trial.
+The aim of company is to bring the LifeMatrix technology into the clinic with a first-in-man clinical trial.

 Contact